“To those devoid of imagination a blank place on the map is a useless waste; to others, the most valuable part.” – Aldo Leopold *

 - “We can carefully site wind turbines to minimize their impact.”
 If this was ever true, why would there be so much resistance to almost every new wind project?
 In its 1970s infancy there were few protests because people saw it as a limited scale experiment but the monster escaped its cage and there are only so many places to put them now, with fewer remaining options after every new installation.
 Too much land is already developed and wind power just adds to existing blight.
 Wind energy advocates think their giant machines can’t be ugly due to a righteous anti-carbon message but landscape blight didn’t vanish as an issue just because global warming took center stage.
 Turbine apologists say that smokestacks are ugly but wind towers just add blades to the same general structure.
 The industry talks of making towers even bigger to work in lower wind areas, and concrete may become a means to that end, with a more smokestack-like appearance.
 Will they keep calling them beautiful?
 Some wind drones do admit that turbines blight landscapes, and they think offshore wind factories are the answer but it’s not cost effective to install them at distances where they’re invisible from shore.
 Many people see an unbroken ocean horizon as a basic right.
 Where else can you look to “infinity” without disruption?
 Ocean-based turbines also tend to be the largest models and harder to hide.
 See calculators for visibility vs. height and distance.

 - “Wind turbines occupy relatively little acreage.”
 A popular scientist repeated this lie in 2014.
 It’s based on the disingenuous claim that tower-bases are the only land & ocean space physically affected by these looming machines.
 It shows that the wind industry has much in common with those who want to drill for oil in ANWR, citing “only 2,000” affected acres that actually sprawl over 1.5 million acres.
 A number of environmental groups support wind turbines yet understand the ANWR ruse, so who are they kidding?
 See this NRDC ANWR map vs. their hypocritical platitudes on wind turbines.
 The Union of Concerned Scientists also tows that line, apparently unconcerned with scenery.
 Any sprawling industrial complex has a footprint of its total encompassed acreage, including access roads.
 The whole area becomes aesthetically tainted.
 Many wind “farms” now exceed 30,000 acres and their extreme height and visibility are the obvious issues.
 The industry also pretends home values aren’t affected when turbines are in the viewshed, even miles away.
 A number of people have simply moved away, as they might with any lousy, permanent neighbor.
-Such large machines are difficult to remove for legal and financial reasons (e.g. Falmouth, MA) but there was a notable victory in France based largely on aesthetic damage.
+Such large machines are difficult to remove for legal and financial reasons, e.g. Falmouth, MA.
 Those who claim turbines can be a bridge technology, later dismantled, are not facing facts.
 Their roads and cement bases may remain for centuries and the enormous energy put into building them is wasted now.

 - “Rich people just don’t want their view spoiled.”
 With this canard, the wind mob plays the common man sympathy card while trivializing the importance of scenery to quality of life.
 It’s also an admission that “wind turbines are beautiful” is a damned lie.
 Some very humble people live in or travel through scenic areas.
 Wind companies often target cash-strapped farmers to bribe them for land-grabs.
 Some carbon-obsessives think tarnished scenery is our penance for fossil fuel use, but the subsidy-hungry industry pushes the same growthist agenda as the rest of the economy, using green sales pitches for a sense of urgency to ruin landscapes.
 Maine and Vermont are notable examples with remote mountains in the crosshairs.
 West Virginia has already been spoiled with eyesores like the Laurel Mountain project, with its additional battery storage blight.
 North Carolina set the rare precedent of banning all but the smallest mountaintop wind turbines in 2009, but it’s unclear how long it will last.
 The rural poor get caught in situations where a neighbor is paid to host turbines but one could be 10 feet from their property line and create nothing but noise.
 A number of wind executives are quite rich but how many would live near their own contraptions?
 T. Boone Pickens didn’t want turbines on his own land when pushing a Texas wind power scheme.
 He literally called them ugly.